Updated October 9, 2015.

 Virginia has everything from leisurely float-worthy waterways all the way up to pretty serious whitewater.
 For the novice paddler, an outfitter is the way to get your feet wet in the world of adventure watersports, and a great way to explore the waters that are new to you.

 Take a kayak out for two hours or two days when you create a sea kayaking adventure with Southeast Expeditions in Cape Charles.
-Rates from $45 to $125 for trips, or explore on your own from $45 for a half day single kayak up to $275 for a weekly rental of a double kayak.

 Explore the Hampton water trails with a guided kayak tour from a Hampton Parks and Recreation ACA-certified kayak instructor.

 Canoeing is perhaps your best intro to paddlesports, and Massanutten Adventures offers a seven-mile Shenandoah River canoe trip.
-It’s mostly flat water and is a fairly easy two to three hour float that will make you eager to book your next experience. $29/person.
+It’s mostly flat water and is a fairly easy two to three hour float that will make you eager to book your next experience.
 Available spring, summer and early fall.

 The latest craze on the water?
 Stand Up Paddleboarding (SUP).
 Take a paddleboard lesson on the James River with Riverside Outfitters in Richmond.
 A paddleboard is basically an oversized surfboard and not something you see on the river so much as the coastal inlets around Virginia Beach.
 The main goal of the lesson?
 Learn how to gracefully wipe out while enjoying the river scenes above the typical canoe viewpoint.
-SUP for $75 year ’round.
+Available year ’round.

 One month each year the Russel Fork River roars with class V and larger rapids when the John Flannagan Dam releases water.
 The dam is opened each Saturday and Sunday during October, sending amazing gushes of water through Breaks Interstate Park.
 One particular 75-foot stretch is known as “El Horrendo” and is considered one of the most difficult whitewater areas in the East.
 Contact the park for outfitter recommendations.

 The Shenandoah and Potomac Rivers are a challenge, serving up class I-III rapids.
 Hitch a ride with Harpers Ferry Adventure Center (formerly BTI Whitewater) and experience two rivers converging at the meeting of three states (VA, WV and MD).
 Thomas Jefferson loved the view at this point so much he proclaimed it “worth a trip across the Atlantic.”
-Rates are from $55/person.

 Now that your appetite for getting wet is whet, plan your outdoor water adventure.
 Your experience is only limited by your imagination and thirst for awesomeness.